 4.1.
 The initial Rating is assigned upon an initiative by a Rated Entity (Issuer) or Deal arranger, unless ACRA assigns an Unsolicited Rating.

 4.2.
-During the initial Rating assignment, the head of the Analytical Group receives a request for an initial credit Rating assignment from the Managing Director for Business Development, defines the team for Rating Analysis, sets timelines for the latter and a preliminary date of the Rating Committee meeting.
+During the initial Rating assignment, the head of the Analytical Group receives a request for an initial credit Rating assignment from the Business Development Unit, defines the team for Rating Analysis, sets timelines for the latter and a preliminary date of the Rating Committee meeting.

 4.3.
 The appointment of a team for Rating Analysis is subject to the following requirements.